DataDanD/Cancer-Capstone-Portfolio/README.md

 ![Feature importance](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Graphs/PosterImportance.png)

-(For both graphs: explain, add code links, they are beautiful)

 ## Discussion

-(Add to Section)

 This project was supposed to look at specific chemicals from the Toxic Release Inventory data from the EPA and specific cancers, but the data was sparse and not all toxins released into our environment have to be reported.
 Adding socioeconomic data made the model more accurate and reliable.
 The rows with the smaller counties could have been dropped, then it would have be possible to add more features: BMI, blood pressure, smoking.
 Fracking wells and superfund sites information would have performed better, if the cancer data was mapped to an area smaller than the county level.
 There may be some data leakage with major depression, as cancer can lead to depression.
 CatBoost / XGBoost / LightGB could have been good alternatives to gradient boosting, but they take longer to gridsearch for optimal parameters and implement.

 ![Cancer and Medicare](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/CanInMedPop.png)

-(Increase font size)

 (talk about feature location problem)
 The Fracking Wells and Superfund Sites data that researchers scrapped from the web and uploaded to Kaggle has GPS coordinates, but it is impossible to tell which SEER patients in those counties lived closer to these locations.